 - Declaration on the Rights of Disabled Persons.

 Complaints lodged under the AHRC Act can be investigated and, if appropriate, resolved through conciliation.

-If conciliation is unsuccessful or inappropriate – and if the Australian Human Rights Commission finds that your human rights have been breached – then we can prepare a report of the complaint, including recommendations for action, for the Attorney General.
-The report must be tabled in Parliament.
+If conciliation is unsuccessful or inappropriate – and if the Australian Human Rights Commission finds that your human rights have been breached – then we may prepare a report of the complaint, including recommendations for action, for the Attorney General.
+The report may be tabled in Parliament.

 It is important to note that discrimination under the AHRC Act is not unlawful – instead, it is regarded as unfair conduct.
 Unlike the other anti-discrimination laws that the Commission has responsibilities under, you can not apply to have your complaint heard in court if conciliation is unsuccessful.

 - Information for complainants under the AHRC Act

 - Information for respondents under the AHRC Act